Return to the main gate

 West/Earth

-Red Candles, a bowl of earth, a small statue of a tree, a garnet or red agate stone sitting upon a pink cloth.
+Red Candles, a bowl of earth, a small tree, a garnet or red agate stone sitting upon a pink cloth.
 If you want to enhance the color of the West, you might place a very light colored pink lace over the darker pink cloth.
 Poulucci incense is a wonderful scent for the Earth as well.

 East/Fire